Stamford Street: North Side

 Coin Street Neighbourhood Centre, 108 Stamford Street - a 5-storey community centre and mixed-use building, including the headquarters of social enterprise, Coin Street Community Builders.
 It was designed by Haworth Tompkins and opened in 2007.
 The ground floor is occupied by Nando's restaurant.

-Vacant site – land intended for development by Coin Street Community Builders.
+Car park – land intended for development by Coin Street Community Builders.
 The site was occupied by a Boots commercial building until it was demolished in 1985.